 Opening a restaurant is a big undertaking.
 There are many factors to consider and costs to factor in.
 But how much does it really cost to open a restaurant?

 The answer, of course, depends on several variables.
-The type of restaurant, the location, the menu, and the size all play a role in how much it will cost to get the doors open.
+The type of restaurant, the location, the menu, and the size all play a role in how much it will cost to get the doors open, and all these factors should be thoroughly analyzed in your restaurant business plan.

 However, on average you can expect anywhere from a few thousand to a few million.
 According to a survey by RestaurantOwner, the median cost to open a restaurant is $375,500 or $3,586 per seat.
 If owning the building is figured into the amount, the cost increases to $525,500 or $5,018 per seat.